Not so fast!!!

 Total failure rate: 599,661 (70%).

-Now as the evidence shows, English is not the only variable that is ailing the Tanzanian education system.
+From all this data, one can conclude that the evidence is overwhelming.
+The evidence clearly indicate that English is not the only variable that is ailing the Tanzanian education system.

 Maybe it is the right time to say that Swahili is the cause of all these massive failures.
 I believe it is high time to ask ourselves what are the causes (a variety of them) of the under-performance rather than looking for a single cause.
 When we ask ourselves the right questions, we normally come up with the right answers to complex problems such as this one.